aldo-dev/text-mask/README.md

 This will be deleted when the main library is "fixed", so, don't rely on it being here unless you're the person that put it here.

+THIS PACKAGE IS OBSELETE - react-text-mask is now fixed.

 ## Text Mask
 Text Mask is an input mask library.
 It can create input masks for phone, date, currency, zip code, percentage, email, and literally anything!